brimshot/quickPatterns/README.md

 # quickPatterns

-A FastLED based pattern runner and library for running on strips of LED lights.

-quickPatterns allows multiple animations to run on top of one another with configurable speeds, colors and timing.
+A FastLED patterns manager that allows multiple animations to run simultaneously on the same strand of lights with configurable speeds, colors and activation timing.

 [Example sketch](#example-sketch)